qianl15/PDC-2016-project/README.md

     We have converted the data from TSPLIB format to adjacent matrix format.
     It contains China - 71,009 Cities.

+#### Folders
+1. dataset/: ALL of the datasets
+2. baseline/: our baseline codes
+3. distributed/: our MPI distributed version of codes
+4. parallel/: our parallel version of codes

 #### TODO list:
 - [x] Find dataset for TSP
 - [ ] Write baseline (single thread version) for Genetic algorithm (GA)